cnorick/curse-of-strahd-notes/Locations/Death House.md

 >
 >Now, in the middle altar, surrounded by what's left of her dwindling cult, [[Gustav Durst|Mr. Durst]] nowhere to be found.
 She lays baby [[Walter]] on the dais.
 She says the required words.
 She pulls out a knife.
 She complete the ritual.
 >
 >A black cloud engulfs the room.
-The cultists try to run
+The cultists try to run, but they're swallowed up. [[Elizabeth Durst|Mrs. Durst]] falls to her knees, trembling.
+S